express-rate-limit/express-rate-limit/README.md

 The function to handle requests once the max limit is exceeded.
 It receives the `request` and the `response` objects.
 The `next` param is available if you need to pass to the next middleware/route.
-Finally, the options param has all of the options that originally passed in when creating the current limiter and the default values for other options.
+Finally, the `optionsUsed` param has all of the options that originally passed in when creating the current limiter and the default values for other options.

 The `request.rateLimit` object has `limit`, `current`, and `remaining` number of requests and, if the store provides it, a `resetTime` Date object.